 Known to be the best place to spot the famous Northern Lights, and often called a “Land of a thousand lakes”, Finland has more than what you can imagine.
 Are you aware of something like a World Happiness Report?
 And guess what, Finland has topped in more than 150 countries based on factors like social support, corruption and life expectancy.
-This is also seen in school systems, where emphasise is laid on happy, harmonious and healthy learning environment instead of test scores.
+This is also seen in school systems, where the emphasis is laid on a happy, harmonious and healthy learning environment instead of test scores.
 If you plan to study in Finland, you will live in a safe country where everyday life and nature are closely associated with each other.
 Want to know the Finnish way of studying?
 Here’s our blog to know about why, how and where to study in Finland.

 This Blog Includes:

 - Top Public Universities in Finland

 - Study in Finland: Education and Living Costs

 - Work in Finland

 - Best Cities in Finland

 Are you aspiring to learn from the best in the world?
 Then, a study in Finland is worth considering.
 Not, yet convinced?
 You’ll be happy to know that education in Finland revolved around a very basic idealogy that “the nature of students is to know more about the world around them and experiment with what they learn.”
 Keeping this in mind, the country has proven track-record as the place of a world-class education.
 The egalitarian principle of universal education has caught the attention of international students planning to study abroad.
 The teachers are not just proficient in their subject area but experts in training and learning.
 Getting a Finnish degree means having a high level of dedication and competence in your field of study.
 Universities offer a blend of formal and extracurricular learning aiming to unlock the maximum potential of its students.
 Not to forget, Finland has a booming gaming sector and strong ICT module.
 So, experience the cutting-edge digital technology that makes learning fun!